georgeroman/ilp-iroha-settlement/README.md

 ## Examples

-Several examples showcasing various functionalities of the settlement engine can be found in the [`examples`](https://github.com/georgeroman/ilp-iroha-settlement/tree/master/examples) directory.
+Several examples illustrating the integration between Hyperledger Iroha and the Interledger protocol can be found in the [`examples`](,/examples) directory.